 Justice Resource Center at Clark Atlanta University.
 He has been described as the father of environmental justice.
 He received his Ph.D. degree from Iowa State University.

-He is the author of seventeen books that address sustainable development, environmental
+He is the author of eighteen books that address sustainable development, environmental

 racism, urban land use, industrial facility siting, community reinvestment, housing,

 transportation, climate justice, emergency response, smart growth, and regional equity.